Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents: Introduction

 \section{Introduction}

 Large Language Model (LLM) agents are increasingly deployed in real-world applications, such as software development and automated research~\citep{hong2024metagpt, openai_deepresearch}.
 Recently, a new frontier focuses on agents that can evolve on their own, known as \textit{\textbf{self-evolving agents}}~\citep{zhou2025self, zhang2025darwin, gao2025survey, fang2025comprehensive}.
 Different from their static counterparts, these agents improve themselves via active and continuous interaction with the environment.
 The evolutionary process of these agents primarily spans four dimensions, each corresponding to a core component of the agent system: model, memory, tool, and workflow.
 By leveraging feedback from tasks, the agent may optimize the parameters of the underlying language model~\citep{sun2025seagent}, accumulate experience into memory~\citep{zhou2025mementofinetuningllmagents}, create and master new tools~\citep{qiu2025alita}, or adjust the execution workflow~\citep{zhang2025aflow}.
-The impressive performance of self-evolving agents on challenging tasks has drawn wide interest in the community, suggesting a promising path toward Artificial General Intelligence (AGI).
+The impressive performance of self-evolving agents on challenging tasks has drawn wide interest in the community.

 However, self-evolution also introduces novel risks that are overlooked by current safety research.
 In this study, we investigate the case in which \textbf{\textit{an agent's self-evolution deviates in unintended ways, leading to undesirable or even harmful outcomes}}.
 We refer to this as \textit{\textbf{Misevolution}}, and highlight four core characteristics that distinguish it from established safety concerns: \begin{enumerate}[left=0.3cm] \item \textbf{Temporal emergence.} During self-evolution, some components of the agent are dynamically changing, and risks can emerge over time.
 This contrasts with research on jailbreaking or misalignment that evaluates a ``static snapshot" of an LLM ~\citep{chao2024jailbreakingblackboxlarge, li2023multistepjailbreakingprivacyattacks}. \item \textbf{Self-generated vulnerability.} A self-evolving agent may generate new risks and vulnerabilities internally, even without a dedicated external adversary.
 These risks may arise as unintended side effects of the routine evolutionary process or from the agent's autonomous interactions with potentially harmful environments.
 This is distinct from emergent misalignment~\citep{betley2025emergent} which intentionally conducts finetuning on insecure examples. \item \textbf{Limited data control over evolving process.} The autonomous nature of self-evolution constrains data-level control, hindering direct safety interventions (\textit{e.g.}, injecting safety data during supervised fine-tuning).
 This distinguishes misevolution from LLM fine-tuning safety~\citep{qi2024finetuning}, in which training data are explicitly curated and managed. \item \textbf{Expanded risk surface.} An agent's evolution across multiple components (model, memory, tool, workflow) creates an expanded risk surface.
 Vulnerabilities can emerge from any of these parts.
 The ability to execute real-world tasks means any such flaw can cause tangible harm. \end{enumerate}